polokoio456/PodcastTechnology/README.md

 - DI -> Hilt
 - Asynchronized Framwork -> Coroutines with Flow

-This project has another branch called `refactor-koin` use Koin DI framework.
+This project has another branch called `refactor-koin` using Koin DI framework.